nemerna/sast-ai-workflow/deploy/deploy.md

 This guide outlines the steps to deploy the project on a local OpenShift cluster using CodeReady Containers (CRC).

+If you wish to run the pipeline using our OpenShift cluster, you just need to use the `Makefile` as described in step 6.5.
+(Example Usage).
+Make sure `NAMESPACE` and `CONTEXT` in the `Makefile` are set to the right variables.

 ### 1. Install CRC

    * **Download CRC:**